tryAGI/LangChain/README.md

 While the [SemanticKernel](https://github.com/microsoft/semantic-kernel/) is good and we will use it wherever possible, we believe that it has many limitations and based on Microsoft technologies.
 We proceed from the position of the maximum choice of available options and are open to using third-party libraries within individual implementations.
-❤️ Our project includes https://github.com/jeastham1993/langchain-dotnet and tries to be updated with the latest changes there ❤️

 I want to note:
 - I’m unlikely to be able to make serious progress alone, so my goal is to unite the efforts of C# developers to create a C# version of LangChain and control the quality of the final project